-These unusual insects, which are able to see despite their name, have a short life span due to their inability to feed.
+Despite their name, blind mosquitoes are able to see.
+However, they can't successfully feed, leading to a severely reduced life span.
 However, they breed in such large numbers that they can easily take over entire neighborhoods, causing havoc by flying in ears, eyes and mouths.
-Luckily, you won't catch any diseases from blind mosquitoes, but these encounters can gross you out.
+Luckily, you won't catch any diseases from blind mosquitoes, but these encounters can gross you out and ruin your day.
 When they reach your home, business or car, you'll often find them swarming wherever there's cool shade or flying around lights.

-Because they can't feed once they've reached adulthood, fully grown blind mosquitoes only live a few days, and while that may seem fortunate, the bugs usually drop dead in doorways, on sidewalks and even on cars, piling up 2 or 3 inches high.
+Because they can't feed once they've reached adulthood, fully grown blind mosquitoes only live for a few days.
+While that may seem fortunate, the bugs usually drop dead in doorways, on sidewalks and even on cars, piling up 2 or 3 inches high.
 At home or the office, they can stain paint and other wall finishes.
-They can ruin clothes, ceilings, linens and furniture, causing hundreds of dollars of damage in a matter of days.
+They can also ruin clothes, ceilings, linens and furniture, causing hundreds of dollars of damage in a matter of days.
 They can also damage the headlights, windshield and paint of cars when they collide with the car during driving.

 Getting rid of a blind mosquito infestation is nearly impossible to do without professional help because of their sheer numbers.
 When there's an abundance of organic matter nearby, they'll continue breeding non-stop from April through November, resulting in months of distress for homeowners.

-The professional insect removal team at MosquitoNix provides relief in the form of portable foggers and technologically advanced formulations that help you avoid major blind mosquito infestations.
+Fortunately, the professional insect removal team at MosquitoNix provides relief from blind mosquitoes in the form of portable foggers and technologically advanced formulations.
 Contact our insect elimination professionals today for a friendly consultation and customized treatment service.